 It is important to choose plants that are best suited for your climate.
 Most of the plants I listed as great nectar and pollen sources for pollinators in Maryland but may not be native in the Midwest, so check and make sure that they will thrive in your environment as well.

 If your goal is to attract pollinators I would not recommend applying pesticides or herbicides to your garden.
 Although this makes gardening more challenging, the last thing you want to do is cause harm to pollinators visiting your garden.
-Instead you can use other means of pest control such as adding lady bugs to your garden, using insect traps and handpicking insects off of your plants.
+Instead you can click here to go on Rich’s Tree Service or you can use other means of pest control such as adding lady bugs to your garden, using insect traps and handpicking insects off of your plants.
 To find out more about organic pest control click here.

 Additionally, if you are not particularly concerned about the appearance of your lawn, leave the weeds!
 Although we consider them a nuisance, for pollinators they are just another source of food.
 Generally, the more biodiverse your yard becomes, the happier the pollinators will be and stick around for years to come!